Lotus-1337/Solitaire-In-Console/README.md

 # Solitaire-In-Console
 Solitaire in consol for the gigathon contest

-To Test, go to the releases, then download all the files from the v0.9.5TESTER release
+To find the newest code version, go to releases and download the latest one.